emperormoth03/logistic_growth/README.md

 ![growth_comparison_plot](https://github.com/user-attachments/assets/67dc87e4-240f-4d4c-b129-91c52fc916b5)

-**Fig. 1** comparison of logistic growth with linear scale (top) and log scale (bottom), the duration of the exponential phase is more apparent with the log scale plot.
+>**Fig. 1** Comparison of logistic growth with linear scale (top) and log scale (bottom), the duration of the exponential phase is more apparent with the log scale plot.

 Finding $`r`$ and $`N_0`$: